Valaida Snow: Career

+Personal life

+Snow had 3 sisters Lavaida, Alvaida, and Hattie all of whom were professional singers.
+She also had a brother named Arthur Bush.

+Snow married Samuel Lewis Lanier when she was 15, but she left him after he was abusive towards her.

+According to an article posted in the Pittsburgh Courier in 1933, Snow was arrested and later acquitted of bigamy after eloping with her fiancé Ananias John W. Berry, Jr. Berry was a dancer who performed in his family's act, the Berry Brothers.
+The bigamy charges had been initiated by Snow's first husband, Lanier, who claimed their marriage was never officially annulled.
+Valaida married Ananias Berry in 1934.
+Negative publicity surrounding the charges and the age gap between Snow and the younger Berry strained their relationship, and they eventually separated.

+Snow reportedly never recovered from her imprisonment during World War II, losing a lot of weight and carrying "an air of sadness."

+In 1943 Valaida married Earle Edwards who later became her manager.

 Legacy

 Many recordings of Snow performances still exist, including audio recordings and audiovisual recordings of her on stage or in films.
 According to musicology professor Tammy L. Kernodle, "The unfortunate thing about her legacy is that she wasn't recorded as much as many of her peers, but she was a greatly respected musician on the vaudeville circuit, and even amongst male jazz musicians themselves."
 This quote was from a phone interview by Giovanni Russonello, who on February 22, 2020, published her belated obituary in The New York Times, as part of the "Overlooked No More" series.
 There are no commercial recordings of Snow as trumpeter made in the United States, all were recorded in Europe.
 Before her obituary was published, The New York Times wrote about her only once in a paragraph-long review about a 1949 Song Recital at New York's Town Hall.

 Dr. Kernodle also said that Snow's legacy is important as she helped "shift the context of jazz away from the early Dixieland style" and "she [was] important in terms of helping us gain an understanding of the spread of jazz to Europe, particularly after World War I."